pattern-lab/website/docs/pattern-managing-assets.md

       - scss
       - png

-## Ignoring and Not Moving All Assets in a Directory
+## Ignoring and Not Moving Assets Based on Directory

-By default, the PHP version of Pattern Lab will ignore assets in directories with the following name:
+By default, the PHP version of Pattern Lab will ignore **all** assets in directories that exactly match:

 * `scss`